mz797/Dreamy-House-RWD/README.md

 ## React with Styled Components

-Based on graphic design by Hosen Rahman: https://dribbble.com/shots/20893234-Real-Estate-Website-Design
+Inspired by the graphic design by Hosen Rahman: https://dribbble.com/shots/20893234-Real-Estate-Website-Design

 ### Clone then -> npm start :D